Category Archives

 The Palestra (bottom right) sits directly beside historic Franklin Field, home of the Penn Relays and where Santa got booed in 1968.
 It also hosted the Philadelphia Eagles’ last NFL championship (1960).
 We visited Feb.
 3, 2018, one day before the Eagles did it again.

 Soon the national networks and their affiliates in Boston got wise and started televising big regional games every Saturday afternoon.
 Here is where I got to know The Palestra.
 Hoop-rich Philadelphia was home to The Big 5, a city series featuring local rivals Villanova, Penn, St. Joseph’s, Temple and LaSalle.
-Every Big 5 game was played at The Palestra and these were the games I watched with manic intensity each weekend.
-These were the memories dislodged to glorious effect earlier this month, when Clara, Sharon and Philly-born, erstwhile golf freak Mike Sweeney watched the Quakers beat Yale, 58-50.
+Every Big 5 game was played at The Palestra and these were the games I watched with manic intensity each weekend, starting in the mid-1970s.

-When the 10,000-seat Palestra opened in 1927, it was among the largest indoor sporting venues on Earth (the name is derived from the ancient Greek term palæstra, a rectangular space attached to a training facility, or gymnasium, where athletes would compete in public, before an audience).
-Today it’s a bandbox but still all I could have hoped for: seating stacked steeply with front rows right on the baselines/endlines; vaulted ceilings filled with banners; exposed brick everywhere — pretty much exactly as I remember it from the mid to late ‘70s.
+When the 10,000-seat Palestra opened in 1927, it was among the largest indoor sporting venues on Earth.
+The name is derived from the ancient Greek term palæstra, a rectangular space attached to a training facility, or gymnasium, where athletes would compete in public, before an audience.
+Today it’s a bandbox but still all I could have hoped for: seating stacked steeply with front rows right on the baselines/endlines; vaulted ceilings filled with banners; exposed brick everywhere.
+Pretty much exactly as I remember it from the mid to late ‘70s.

 But there was more to our Feb.
 3 visit.
 Quite a bit more.